Empowering Youth Today: Taking Charge

-- Alcohol, marijuana, and tobacco are substances most commonly used by adolescents.1
+- Alcohol, marijuana, and tobacco are substances most commonly used by adolescents.

-- About half of 9th through 12th grade students reported ever having used marijuana.2
+- Over one third of 9th to 12 grade students reported ever used electronic vapor products

 Although it is illegal for people under 21 years of age to drink alcohol, the findings show that people from 12 to 20 years of age consume about one-tenth of all alcohol consumed in the United States.